PublicMapping/districtbuilder/doc/arch/adr-01-backend-framework.md

 From these frameworks, I immediately identified a few that won't work well for our purposes:
- - MeteorJS is popular and well-documented framework, but it only supports MongoDB for persisting data
+ - MeteorJS is a popular and well-documented framework, but it only supports MongoDB for persisting data
  - Next is primarily focused on server-side rendering of React applications, and does not provide many of the features we would need, nor does it have a large third-party plugin ecosystem to make up for the lack of first-party support.

-For the more minimalistic frameworks, there are third-party tools we could leverage to make up for missing features.
+For the more minimalist frameworks, there are third-party tools we could leverage to make up for missing features.

 User registration:
  - Auth0 can provide this as an external service, and is a service we are familiar with